jon49/blog/content/post/extensions_in_vb_net.md

     - code
 ---

-Learning how to use VB.NET can be quite the leap from VBA, but once you start learning VB.NET and have much more control itâ€™s difficult to want to go back to VBA.
+Learning how to use VB.NET can be quite the leap from VBA, but once you start learning VB.NET and have much more control it’s difficult to want to go back to VBA.

 One of the things that I like about VB.NET is methods.
 Extensions allow you to extend data type methods.
-So, letâ€™s say you have a String data type (Strings in VB.NET are like a class in and of themselves) and you want it to have the method of appending â€œ]â€ at the end.
+So, let’s say you have a String data type (Strings in VB.NET are like a class in and of themselves) and you want it to have the method of appending “]” at the end.
 So you would have an extension method like so:

 ``` vbscript
 <Extension()>